 How to Use USB Flash Memory in VM

-If you want to use USB flash memory on the guest machine, you must configure the local resources to be used in the VM in the Remote Desktop Connection tool.
+Suppose you want to use USB flash memory on the guest machine.
+In that case, you must configure the local resources in the VM in the Remote Desktop Connection tool.

 Open the remote desktop application on your host and click on Show Options and the Local Resources tab before connecting to the VM.